 The island offers plenty to do, especially for outdoor enthusiasts looking to embrace nature.
 But it requires some time management.
 Kayaking and birdwatching are two such things to do.
 There aren’t many activities or attractions.
 Smith Island isn’t a theme park or a tourist trap.
 And that’s part of what makes the island such a pleasure to visit.
 Of interest, there are a couple of restaurants, a bed and breakfast, a museum, a few shops, and, of course, a church.

 Smith Island’s dock is right out front of the Bayside Inn & Restaurant.
 There you can get a home-cooked meal and watch the water from their large open porch.
 The restaurant has a laid-back casual feel that encourages you to simply hang out and enjoy the food and the scenery.
 Their crab cakes were possibly the freshest I’ve ever had.
 The restaurant works as a good kick-off for a visit to the island.

 The Epitome of Slow Travel

 You can wander around the island pretty freely, strolling the narrow and largely unpaved streets.
 The homes are a mix of early 20th century and more modern buildings.
 Many seem abandoned.
 My visit, on a Friday in late August, was remarkably quiet.

 For those looking to enjoy nature or be active, there’s plenty for you.
 Martin National Wildlife Refuge occupies the northwestern portion of the island.
 There’s lots of wildlife, especially birds, to enjoy.
-There’s also marked trails for kayaking.
+There are also marked trails for kayaking.
 Those looking to get active may want to spend the night.